 The aftermath of the storm is the most uncomfortable in many cases, but you have to survive first.
 Fortunately, Hurricane Irma wasn’t nearly as strong when she hit us as it was in the Caribbean.
 There’s not a lot of work you can or should try to do while the storm is raging.
 Rather, we have some tools you will want to keep close by for safety.

 Lighting is your best friend once the power goes out.
-We used the Milwaukee M12 Metal Flashlight in two major ways.
-First, as a flashlight to check for damage as we heard trees crack and objects hit the roof and the house.
+We use a lot of Milwaukee USB Rechargeable Flashlights.
+They help in two specific ways.
+First, they let you easily check for damage when hearing trees crack and objects hitting the roof of the house.

-Secondly, with the light pointed up at the ceiling, it reflected enough light to fill the entire room.
+Second, with the light pointed up at the ceiling, it reflects enough light to fill the entire room.
 It worked well for playing board games or just watching the concerned looks on everyone’s faces.

 Our local country station switched to full coverage of Hurricane Irma during the 24 hours the storm was moving through.
 But we lost power just a couple of hours into it thanks to a tree that went down a few streets over.
 Using a DeWalt 20V Max battery pack, we were able to stay informed and get the latest information.
 Plus, I can’t think of better how to prepare for a hurricane advice than to crank up the tunes!